 It’s well made and uses some of the best quality components fitted to a naked bike.
 It’s the pimp daddy of naked bikes with stuff that wouldn’t look out of place coming out of a BSB paddock.
 Lashings of carbon fibre, Ohlins suspension, Marchesini wheels, full race-spec Brembo brakes and that deep red paint all look like a bike that will last the distance.
 What we’re not so sure about is the unfinished look with pipes and wires sticking out and a it looks like it could be a nightmare to clean.

 It’s a mental road bike but perhaps just a bit too mad for most of the time.
-But if you want a sports bike but don’t want to feel like you’re riding everywhere at 130mph this could be the bike, as by that speed it’s tearing your hair off.
-It truly is a good bike but the Triumph Speed Triple is almost half the price.
+But if you want a sports bike but don’t want to feel like you’re riding everywhere at 130mph this could be the bike, as by that speed it’s tearing your lid off.
 If money was no object though we’d have one of these every time.
-But more realistically buy the standard bike and go through the accessory catalogue.
+But more realistically we'd buy the standard bike and go through the parts catalogue.
 Find a Ducati Streetfighter S for sale.

 This bike is all about attitude and it has tons of it.
-I still can’t get away from the fact that it looks like a 1098 that has been crashed and squashed.
+We still can’t get away from the fact that it looks like a 1098 that has been crashed and squashed.
 But spend some time with it, look past the ugly black rubber pipes and see the thing as a whole and it starts to make sense.
 Take in the stance, the Audi-style LED headlight (a first for the motorcycle world), the bronze frame and wheels (the standard bike has a black frame), those fat twin exhausts and the most incredible brakes yet fitted to a road bike – the 1098-spec Monobloc four-piston Brembo calipers.
-Compare and buy products for the Ducati Streetfighter in the MCN Shop.